jezzsantos/automate/docs/clioptions.md

     This feature is only really useful to the developers of the automate project

 To view more details about the error, add the: `--debug` option

+## Collecting Usage Data

+To understand how people are using this tool (so that we can improve it) we collect information about the use of the tool.

+You can opt-out of collecting this data by using the `--collect-usage:false` option.

+The intention of, and what is and is not collected about your usage, is described in far more detail in our [Privacy Statement](privacy.md)